Gambling in New Jersey: Online gambling

 When online casinos and online poker rooms first launched, they were restricted to the same state, meaning players in New Jersey could only play with other players in New Jersey.
 However, in October 2017, the state signed an interstate compact with Delaware and Nevada (both of whom had passed similar legislation to legalize online gambling) called the Multi-State Internet Gaming Agreement (MSIGA) so players across all three states could compete with each other in online poker and some casino gaming.

 On May 1, 2018, WSOP made history by connecting its New Jersey and Nevada online poker platforms, along with three racinos in Delaware powered by 888poker, into one network with one player pool, creating the first multi-state online poker network in the US.

 In May 2022, Michigan joined the MSIGA agreement, and on January 1, 2023, PokerStars became the first operator to connect its Michigan online poker platform with its New Jersey online poker platform.
 For the month of January 2023, PokerStars NJ reported 2.7 million in revenue, a 76% increase month over month, and its highest since April 2018.

 New Jersey Attorney General reports: for the month of April 2022, online gambling win reported by casinos and their partners was $136.9 million, reflecting growth of 27.0% compared to $107.7 million for the prior period.
 For the year-to-date period, Internet Gaming Win reported by casinos and their partners was $545.4 million, reflecting growth of 30.2% compared to $419.0 million for the prior year-to-date period.

 In May 2025, New Jersey online casinos hit record-breaking revenue, surpassing $246 million for the first time.
 As of June 2025, the online casino win was $1.39 billion, a 27.7% increase on the same period in 2024.
+In 2025, for the first time, online casinos in New Jersey saw a higher gaming win than Atlantic City's land-based venues, taking in $2.91 billion.
+Land-based casinos took in $2.89 billion.